-The goal of PCI is to highlight and recommend preprints of particular interest to the concerned community.
-Preprints recommended by the Peer Communities in X are peer-reviewed finalized article of high value that do not necessarily need to be published in traditional journals.
+The goal of PCI is to highlight and recommend articles of particular interest to the concerned community.
+Articles recommended by the Peer Communities in X are peer-reviewed finalized article of high value that do not necessarily need to be published in traditional journals.

 The evaluation process of PCI is very similar to that of traditional scientific journals.
 Each evaluated submission is handled by a member of the community called a recommender and goes through a regular peer-review examination.
-After one or more cycle of peer-review and revisions, which are all posted on the preprint server, the recommender whether to accept or reject the submitted preprint.
-If accepted, the preprint is said to be recommended and can be cited as peer-reviewed.
+After one or more cycle of peer-review and revisions, which are all posted on the open online archive, the recommender whether to accept or reject the submitted article.
+If accepted, the article is said to be recommended and can be cited as peer-reviewed.
 The recommender writes a recommendation text, similar to a News & Views piece, that is posted with a DOI on the PCI website alongside all of the editorial correspondence.

-A “recommendation” is a short article written by the recommender describing why the preprint is particularly interesting.
+A “recommendation” is a short article written by the recommender describing why the article is particularly interesting.
 It has a DOI and is published on the PCI website.
 The recommendation is similar to a News & Views piece.
-It has its own title, contains between about 300 and 1500 words, describes the context, explains why the preprint is particularly interesting and contains references (at least one, to the preprint recommended).
-The limitations of the preprint may also be discussed.
+It has its own title, contains between about 300 and 1500 words, describes the context, explains why the article is particularly interesting and contains references (at least one, to the recommended article).
+The limitations of the article may also be discussed.

 Stimulating: Peer Communities recommend and promote remarkable articles in their field.

 Free and Open: Peer Communities are entirely free of charge for authors and readers.
 Recommendations, decisions, reviews, and comments are all published under a CC BY-ND License.
 All articles are deposited in open online archives.